10 Common Investment Myths Debunked

 Reality: Time in the Market is More Important

 Trying to time the market by buying low and selling high is notoriously challenging, even for seasoned investors.
-In contrast, consistent contributions and staying invested for the long term tend to yield better results.
+In contrast, consistent contributions and staying invested for the long term yield better results.

 Real-Life Story: Lisa learned the hard way that market timing rarely works.
 She missed out on substantial gains when she tried to predict market dips and jumps.
 Eventually, she adopted a buy-and-hold strategy.